 About The Great Highwood Pumpkin Festival

-HIGHWOOD, IL (OCTOBER 5-7 2018)- Kick off the Fall festival season with friends and family with The City of Highwood and Celebrate Highwood as they host the The 9th Annual Great Highwood Pumpkin Festival, October 5-7, in Downtown Highwood, benefitting Make-A-Wish Illinois, and sponsored by HGTV and HGTV Magazine.
-The last two Fests have raised $120,000, with all proceeds directly donated to grant wishes for kids with critical illnesses in Illinois.
+HIGHWOOD, IL (OCTOBER 11-13, 2019)- Kick off the Fall festival season with friends and family with The City of Highwood and Celebrate Highwood as they host the The 10th Annual Great Highwood Pumpkin Festival, October 11-13, in Downtown Highwood, benefitting Make-A-Wish Illinois, and sponsored by HGTV Magazine and GEICO.
+The last three Pumpkin Fests have raised $140,000 to help grant wishes for kids with critical illnesses in Illinois.
 To commemorate 10 years, Pumpkin Fest 2019 would love to double that donation.
 With a focus on the good will of the greater community, three local Make-A-Wish families will host each night’s ceremonial pumpkin wall lighting tying it all together for 70,000+ attendees!
-It’s the kick-off event to Fall not to be missed!

-Because EVERY SINGLE PUMPKIN COUNTS to make the displays grand, festival organizers are inviting the community to BYOP (Bring Your Own Pumpkin) for free entry to the fest, and come out early to help carve and fill the walls for the Prelude to Pumpkin Fest, October 1-4 from 3:30–9 p.m., at City Hall (17 Highwood Ave.).
+Because EVERY SINGLE PUMPKIN COUNTS to make the displays grand, festival organizers are inviting the community to BYOP (Bring Your Own Pumpkin) for free entry to the fest, and come out early to help carve and fill the walls for the Prelude to Pumpkin Fest, October 7-10 from 3:30–9 p.m., at City Hall (17 Highwood Ave.).
 Attendees can continue bringing pumpkins all weekend long for the duration of the Fest as well.
 An attempt to break the Guinness World Record of 30, 851 for the most pumpkins carved and lit at once has always been a fun goal, but in 2019, Highwood is emphasizing community coming together more than ever!

 All lit jack-o-lanterns will be placed on pumpkin walls throughout the Festival grounds, with ceremonial wall lightings Friday and Saturday nights, and the grand lighting on Sunday evening.
-A $3/day per person admission and $5 for the weekend includes all-you-can-carve pumpkins.
+A $5/day per person admission, children 10 and under free, that includes all-you-can-carve pumpkins.

 ABOUT CELEBRATE HIGHWOOD:

-Formerly, a collaboration between the City of Highwood and the Highwood Chamber of Commerce, the newly established 501(c)(3) non-profit public charity established in August 2016.
+Celebrate Highwood is a 501(c)(3) non-profit public charity established in August 2016.
 Managed and operated by volunteers, our mission is to bring the community together to raise funds for local and national charities.
-Through producing events that cater to the wants and needs of the citizens, businesses and visitors of Highwood.
-The goal is to build strong community spirit and establish Highwood as the prime entertainment destination for dining, festivals and events on the North Shore through inter-organizational collaboration, sharing resources and promoting the City as a wonderful place to live, eat and play.
+Through producing events that cater to the citizens, businesses and visitors of Highwood, our goal is to give back, build strong community spirit, and establish Highwood as THE prime entertainment destination for dining, festivals and events on the North Shore.
 For more information on all of Highwood’s festivals, please visit www.CelebrateHighwood.org, www.facebook.com/celebratehighwood, or call 847-432-6000.

-Make-A-Wish Illinois will grant more than 715 wishes to children across the state this year.
-Wishes are granted to children with life-threatening medical conditions such as cancer, organ transplants, genetic diseases and many more.
+Make-A-Wish Illinois will grant more than 720 wishes to children across the state this year.
+Wishes are granted to children with critical illnesses.
 Wishes can be an important part of the treatment process, empowering children to make decisions and providing strength to comply with medical treatments.

 ABOUT THE CITY OF HIGHWOOD: